celo-org/SocialConnect/asv2/README.md

 > This page is a draft and work in progress 🙌
 > We continually push updates and would love to hear feedback and questions!

-# SocialConnect ("ASv2")
+# Federated Attestations Protocol ("ASv2")

-SocialConnect is an open source protocol to map **identifiers** (e.g. phone numbers, email addresses, twitter handles, etc.) to **account addresses** (e.g. `0xf93...8fb8`), which are hard to remember and prone to typos.
+ASv2 is an open source protocol to map **identifiers** (e.g. phone numbers, email addresses, twitter handles, etc.) to **account addresses** (e.g. `0xf93...8fb8`), which are hard to remember and prone to typos.

-This lets developers design familiar user experiences with phone numbers and other social identifiers such as:
+This lets developers design familiar user experiences with phone numbers and other identifiers such as:

 - "_Venmo for crypto_"-style mobile payments and web3 discovery,
 - Social graph-based reputation and sybil resistance scores, and
 - much more.

-SocialConnect lets developers leverage their users' carefully curated contact lists and social identifiers to find each other on-chain.
+ASv2 lets developers leverage their users' carefully curated contact lists and identifiers to find each other on-chain.

 > **Warning**
 > We currently only support **phone numbers**, but are working on a release of the SDK to support any string identifier (incl. email addresses, twitter handles, etc).